North Carolina Car Accident Laws

 An example would be when a jury finds the other party was at fault for turning left directly in front of you, but they also determined you were driving several miles over the speed limit, finding you 10% at fault.
 This means you will collect nothing for your injuries and pain and suffering, which is what makes the rule of contributory negligence so antiquated and unfair.

 The state has something called a “damage cap” which can limit the amount you can receive in compensation for a personal injury claim.
 The limit is $250,000, which is specific for punitive damages, but otherwise will only apply to medical malpractice claims.

 If you or a loved one were injured in an auto accident in the state, it’s important to understand which North Carolina auto accident laws are applicable to your case in order to protect yourself and maximize the amount of compensation you may be entitled to.
 And, the sooner you meet with a skilled North Carolina auto accident attorney, the better.

 At Dawson & Albritton, P.A., we’ve been helping residents with their North Carolina accident claims for over a decade.
-Contact our Greenville office today at 252-752-2485 to schedule an initial consultation.
+Contact our Greenville office today at 252-752-2485 or online to schedule an initial consultation.